-The following dental services are provided:
+The following dental and oral surgery services are provided:

 Carpal tunnel decompression, Dupytrens contracture, Trigger finger, Bursa, Minor shoulder, Arthrodesis distal joints, Hammer Toe correction, Tenotomy Toe, Removal bone spur, Excision neuroma, Tarsal tunnel release, Toe amputation, Tailors bunion excision and Bunion surgery (minor to moderate day surgery compatible).

 Cataract surgery for cases that are slightly below score the Canterbury DHB threshold or those experiencing significant daily problems can be considered for treatment.

 Counselling is available for most age groups with conditions related to anxiety/depression, grief, ADHD, family therapy, group support, child behavioural issues, anger management.

 We don’t see cases related to drugs and alcohol (in isolation), psychosis, chronic personality disorder, people who commit crime with mental health issues, patents with known suicidal intent.

 New referrals for vascular surgery CANNOT be accepted for the remainder of 2018 although we are still working through the 2017 referrals.
 We will alert GPs once the services recomences via the GP newsletter and this website page.

 Treatment is offered to patients with hand and face skin conditions and appearance problems that severely limit their ability to function in both work and social environments.